spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 Make sure the `SecurityBlockerCustomerEventDispatcherPlugin` is activated correctly by attempting to sign in with the wrong credentials as a customer.
 After making the number of attempts you specified in `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCKING_NUMBER_OF_ATTEMPTS`, the account is blocked for `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCK_FOR` seconds.
 Check that with the consequent login attempts, you get the `429 Too many requests` error.

-Repeat the same actions for the agent sign-in to check `SecurityBlockerAgentEventDispatcherPlugin`.
-The agent gets the blocking configuration specific for agents if you specify the agent-specific settings in step 2 of the feature core integration.
+To verify `SecurityBlockerAgentEventDispatcherPlugin`, repeat the same actions for the agent sign-in.
+The security behavior should match the configuration you've set up in [Set up configuration](#set-up-configuration).

 {% endinfo_block %}